 There's some debate on whether learning Python by using Django is a bad idea.
 However, that criticism is invalid if you take the time to learn the Python syntax and language semantics first before diving into web development.

 There are a slew of free or low cost resources out there for Django.
-Since Django was released over 10 years ago and has had a huge number of updates since then, when you're looking for an up-to-date Django book check out the list below or read this post showing current Django books as of Django 1.9.
+Make sure to check the version numbers used in each post you read because Django was released over 10 years ago and has had a huge number of updates since then.

 The Django Girls Tutorial is a great tutorial that doesn't assume any prior knowledge of Python or Django while helping you build your first web application.